tashifkhan/JIIT-time-table-website/README.md

 3. Provide a detailed description of the issue or suggestion.
 4. Submit the issue.

-We appreciate your feedback and contributions!
+I appreciate your feedback and contributions!

-## Note:

-`timetable excels for 4th year & 2nd year 128 campus has not been released`

 ## Future Scope

+- [x] Handelled BCA TimeTable
-- [x] Handelling 4th year BE TimeTable
+- [x] Handling 4th year BE TimeTable
 - [x] PWA Support for offline usage
 - [x] Reminders for classes
 - [x] Visualization of free and busy slots of 2 students
+- [x] Mobile-responsive navbar with multi-line text support
+- [x] Swipe navigation for mobile devices

 ## License